thejpster/zube/README.md

 ### Z80 Side

 The ASIC exposes three I/O addresses on the Z80 bus.
-These let you access two read-only mailboxes and two write-only mailboxes.
-There is also a *Status* register showing which mailboxes contain mail (i.e. have been written but not read).
+These let you access two read-only FIFOs and two write-only FIFOs.
+There is also a *Status* register showing the state of each FIFO.

 | Address      | Direction | Register    |
 |:-------------|:----------|:------------|